davisliang/davisliang.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href="https://www.linkedin.com/in/liangdavis/">Sr. Research Scientist at Meta AI</a>
+subtitle: <a href="https://www.linkedin.com/in/liangdavis/">Sr. Research Scientist at Abridge AI (Formerly Meta AI, Amazon AI)</a>

 profile:
   align: right